 Problem Description

-Given an array arr and a chunk size size, return a chunked array.
-A chunked array contains the original elements in arr, but consists of subarrays each of length size.
-The length of the last subarray may be less than size if arr.length is not evenly divisible by size.
-You may assume the array is the output of JSON.parse.
-In other words, it is valid JSON.
+Given an array arr and a chunk size, return a chunked array where the original elements are split into subarrays each of maximum length size.
+The last subarray may contain fewer than size elements if the total number of elements in arr is not evenly divisible by size.

 Key Insights

-- The problem requires partitioning an array into smaller subarrays of a specified size.
+- The problem requires splitting an array into smaller subarrays (chunks) each of length equal to the given size.

 Space and Time Complexity

-Time Complexity: O(n), where n is the number of elements in the input array.
-We traverse the array once to create the chunks.
-Space Complexity: O(n/k), where k is the chunk size, for the resulting array of chunks.
+Time Complexity: O(n), where n is the number of elements in the array.
+Space Complexity: O(n), required for the output data structure holding all chunks.

 Solution